oddluck/limnoria-plugins/SpiffyTitles/README.md

 Ignore all links except youtube, imgur, and reddit

     !config supybot.plugins.SpiffyTitles.whitelistDomainPattern /(reddit\.com|youtube\.com|youtu\.be|imgur\.com)/

-`userAgents` - A comma separated list of strings of user agents randomly chosen when requesting.

 `urlRegularExpression` - A regular expression used to match URLs.
 You shouldn't need to change this.